isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/005.png)

-This block uses the Customer’s phone number to retrieve the Customer's First Name and first initial of their Last Name to include in the post of the question to Limitless.
-The Customer First Name and First Initial of their Last Name are shared and can be seen by the Expert Crowd to aid the personalization of the Expert response.
-In your contact center, you may be using a Customer Relationship Management (CRM) solution, and you can replace this Data Action with a call to your CRM to retrieve the needed customer information.
+This block uses the Customer’s phone number to retrieve the first N]name and first initial of their last name to include in the post of the question to Limitless.
+The customer's first name and first Initial of their last name are shared and can be seen by the Expert Crowd to aid the personalization of the Expert response.
+In your contact center, you may be using a Customer Relationship Management (CRM) solution, and you can replace this Data Action with a call to your CRM to retrieve the required customer information.

-***An important note here on ‘Transfer to ACD’ blocks in the flow*** - You can see that exception handling throughout the flow sends the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
-This ‘Escalated’ queue should be replaced with the Agent queue that you want conversations to go if the ‘Limitless Expert' state hits a problem or if the Expert Crowd cannot help the customer.
+***An important note here on ‘Transfer to ACD’ blocks in the flow*** - You can see exception handling throughout the flow sends the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
+This ‘Escalated’ queue should be replaced with the Agent queue you want conversations to go to if the ‘Limitless Expert' state hits a problem or if the Expert Crowd cannot help the customer.

 ![](images/006.png)
 ##### **Submit the Question to Limitless:**